sguazt/RUBiS/README.md

 To compile RUBiS you need Java &ge; 1.5 and [Apache Ant](http://ant.apache.org).
 To run RUBiS you need a Java Servlet container &ge; 2.5, like [Apache Tomcat](http://tomcat.apache.org), and a DBMS like [MySQL](http://www.mysql.com).

+While the code should compile and run with every J2EE container and DBMS, we have currently tested it only with Apache Tomcat 6 and MySQL 5.6.\* (with MySQL Connector/J 5.0.\*).

 ### Compilation Steps

-In the following we refer to the variable `$RUBIS_HOME` as a variable containing the path pointing to this version of RUBiS.
+In the following we refer to the variable `$RUBIS\_HOME` as a variable containing the path pointing to this version of RUBiS.

-1. Move to the `$RUBIS_HOME' directory.
+1. Move to the `$RUBIS\_HOME' directory.

 	$ cd $RUBIS_HOME